yogirajbrahmbhatt/Billing-Module/README.md

-# Billing Module (SToRE +)
+# SToRE +
-## _The easy-to-operate billing module_
+## _The easy-to-operate Billing and Stock Management Software_
-- Enter some basic informations and details of Customer
-- Select the desrired product(s) from available dropdowns
+- Easy billing procedure
 - Perform the operations such as Add, Remove, Apply Discount etc.
 - Generate the bill and Get all the entered data safely stored in a Database
 - Get the PDF generated on-the-click of bill generation
+- Add the Inward Stock to the database
+- Check the existing stock of any Item in one click
+- Check all the details of any Item in one click

 ## Features